 Below are answers to the most common questions we receive about the Report My Loss service.
-For more information please review the about section and the support options that include a more details knowledgebase area.

 A loss report can be created online by anyone at any time or place.
 When a report is created it is made available on a secure database (NMPR) which can be searched only by police and lost property offices nationally if property is found.
 This increases the chances of lost items being identified and returned to the rightful owner whilst decreasing the chances of associated criminality.

 No. Report My Loss is an online service that deals only with reporting.
-The service does not handle any physical lost items and does not provide or dispatch any insurance replacements as the service is independent from insurance companies.
+The service does not handle any physical lost items and does not provide or dispatch any insurance replacements, as the service is independent from insurance companies.

-If you lose an official document of any kind (for example, a passport, driving licence, national identity card, visa, blue badge), we recommend you do NOT make a loss report.
+If you lose an official document of any kind (for example, a passport, driving licence, national identity card, visa, blue badge), we recommend you do not make a loss report.
 Instead, it would be best to ask the issuer to cancel these documents and provide new ones.
 If the issuing authority themselves are advising you to make a loss report, we urge you to question the logic of that request.
-A loss report made here will NOT benefit you because these types of documents, if found, are typically returned to the issuing authorities.
+A loss report made here will not benefit you because these types of documents, if found, are typically returned to the issuing authorities.

-All data that is provided to Report My Loss is collected and stored securely, in line with the requirements of our accreditations and data protection recommendations.
+All data that is provided to Report My Loss is collected and stored securely, in-line with the requirements of our accreditations and data protection recommendations.